gcallah/BookReviews/wilkinson.md

 Samuel T. Wilkinson, a professor of psychiatry at Yale University, has written a fascinating, albeit flawed book.
 It is one in a long line of attempts to show that science and religion are compatible.
-But, as we will conclude, this is an unnecessary effort: it is like demonstrating that line dancing does not contradict plumbing.
+But, as we will conclude, this is an unnecessary effort: it is like demonstrating that line dancing is not incompatible with electrical engineering.

 Wilkinson begins his book in Nashville, Tennessee, in January of 1925.
 The scene is the famous "Scopes Monkey Trial," in which the ACLU had found a teacher (John Scopes)